Azure/container-apps-deploy-action/README.md

 By default, this GitHub Action collects the following pieces of data for Microsoft:
 - The Container App build and deploy scenario targeted by the user
-  - _i.e._, used the Oryx++ Builder, used a provided/found Dockerfile, or provided a previously built image
+  - _i.e._, used the Mariner Builder, used a provided/found Dockerfile, or provided a previously built image
   - _Note_: the image name is _not_ collected
 - The processing time of the GitHub Action, in milliseconds
 - The result of the GitHub Action
   - _i.e._, succeeded or failed
-- If the Oryx++ Builder is used, events and metrics relating to building the provided application using Oryx
+- If the Mariner Builder is used, events and metrics relating to building the provided application

 If you want to disable data collection, please set the `disableTelemetry` argument to `true`.